-These are long term commitments and commitments we are happy to make.
-But we need people to join with us and we need to have long term confidence in our income.
-This is why leaving a legacy to BPAS is so important and I hope you will choose to do so.
+This is why leaving a legacy to BPAS is so important and we hope you will choose to do so.

 Including BPAS in your will is really straightforward and one of the most important things you can do to support reproductive rights in the UK.
 Any gift, large or small makes our cause stronger and we would be very grateful.